 Clearing out your home can be daunting and overwhelming.
 Getting a reward helps motivate you to get things done and cleared out.
 What better way to reward yourself than to make some money off of your unused stuff.
-Whether you want to clear the clutter to downsize your home or just want to get rid of some unused stuff in your closets, here are nine(9) items below you can sell today for cash tomorrow.
+Whether you want to clear the clutter to downsize your home or just want to get rid of some unused stuff in your closets, below are nine(9) items to sell for cash.

 Sell electronics, cars, collectibles, sporting goods, digital cameras: